inagib21/Movie-Data-Analysis/README.md

 To answer our third question on what our expected return should be I believe that it would make sense to have a portfolio of three movies with the genres that were recommended Animation, Adventure, and Sci-Fi.
 I would suggest we spend a maximum of 150 million per movie totaling 450 million for all thre movies. on that 450 million dollar investment, we should aim for a return of 250-275 percent which is a profit of 1.125-1.237 billion dollars.

+## For More Information
+Please feel free to look at the Jupyter notebook https://github.com/inagib21/Movie-Data-Analysis/blob/main/student.ipynb You can also check out my presesentation for this analysis https://github.com/inagib21/Movie-Data-Analysis/blob/main/Movie_Data_Presentation.pdf